GaragePolitburo/FormSI060719/README.md

 ## Market Functions

+There are two groups of functions here.
+The "For Sale" functions enable the token owner to put a token up for sale at a minimum price (`minPriceWei`), and enable anyone else to buy the token.
+Information about whether a token is up for sale, and if so what its price is, can be obtained from `marketForSaleInfoByIndex(uint256 tokenId)`.
+The "Bid" functions enable anyone to put a bid up for any token.
+The token owner may choose to accept the bid, resulting in an exchange of the token for the amount of ether bid.
+Information about whether or not there's a bid on a token, and if so what the bid amount is, can be obtained from `marketBidInfoByIndex(uint256 tokenId)`.

+All money amounts are in wei (1 wei = 10^18 ether)

+Only the token owner (and not other authorized users from the ERC721 section of the code) can put a token up for sale, or accept a bid.

+### For Sale Functions

 `marketDeclareForSale(uint256 tokenId, uint256 minPriceInWei)`

+Declare a token (identified by the ERC721 index `tokenId`) for sale, at a price `minPriceInWei`.

 `marketDeclareForSaleToAddress(uint256 tokenId, uint256 minPriceInWei, address to)`

+Declare a token (identified by the ERC721 index `tokenId`) for sale to a specific address `to`, at a price `minPriceInWei`.
+Only the address `to` can buy this token.

 `marketWithdrawForSale(uint256 tokenId)`

+Remove a "For Sale" declaration.
+Only the token owner can call this function.

 `marketForSaleInfoByIndex(uint256 tokenId)`

 `marketBuyForSale(uint256 tokenId)`

+### Bid functions

 `marketDeclareBid(uint256 tokenId)`